111: Moon Zero Two

 Pampers punch?
 Ick.

-Pizza Time Theater.
+Pizza Time Theatre.

 Chuck E. Cheese’s Pizza Time Theatre was the original name for the pizza and games chain founded in 1977 by Nolan Bushnell (also the founder of Atari).
 As of 2009, there were 542 locations.
 After some financial woes in the 1980s, Pizza Time Theatre was bought by competitor Showbiz Pizza Place, which later changed the name of all their locations to Chuck E. Cheese’s.
+Due to the COVID pandemic, the chain declared bankruptcy in 2020.

 Moon Zero Mostel.